 Reimbursement fees are approved by the New York State Department of Health, and vary by county.
 It is critical that, before a transport is provided to a Medicaid enrollee, the transportation provider verify the person's eligibility for Medicaid on the date of service.
-Reimbursement will not be made for services rendered to ineligible persons.
-To determine who to bill, please consult the local department of social services or State agency identified in the eligibility verification process.
+Reimbursement will not be made for services rendered to persons ineligible for Medicaid-funded transportation.To determine who to bill, please consult the local department of social services or State agency identified in the eligibility verification process.